Happy Epiphany! Such a bright, sunny day—how rare for these parts in winter! How do you plan to celebrate Epiphany?

 On Epiphany we remember wandering “wise men” who tracked a star and “followed its glisten and gleam all this way to worship him” (Matthew 2:2, The Voice).

 The word Epiphany literally means to show or to make known or to reveal.
 It gets this name because the magi had finally reached their long-traveled destination.
-They were searching for a child, born to save his people from sin, and they had finally found him!
+They were searching for a child, born to be God among us, and they had finally found him!
 They worshiped Jesus, presented gifts suitable for royalty, and thus revealed to the world that Jesus was a king.

 If they were focused on a star, I wonder how the magi navigated during the daylight hours?

 Was the star bright enough during the day?
 Or did they only travel at night?
 (The Bible doesn’t tell us.)

 Was their arrival at our Savior’s doorstep a dark-night happening?

 We think of daylight as a time when it is easier to see; to find our way.
 We label “darkness” as scary and to be avoided.

 Can we find comfort in our darkness — the kind that occurs in broad daylight — knowing that the stars are always there?